djgroen/student-resources/docs/python-abm.rst

 Types of agents

-When thinking about refugee movements, there are a few basic elements:
+When thinking about forced migration movements, there are a few basic elements:

-    The refugees themselves.
+    The displaced persons themselves.
-    The locations where the refugees reside
+    The locations where the persons reside
     And possibly the paths (or routes) that interconnect the locations

-In its simplest form, this agent-based model features refugees that reside at a given location, and that move from one location to another as the time in the simulation progresses.
+In its simplest form, this agent-based model features people that reside at a given location, and that move from one location to another as the time in the simulation progresses.
 Network-based versus geographically pixelated